 Representative arbitration and mediation cases include public record cases (e.g., appointed by First Circuit Court in employment-related cases Sharon Black v.
 Honolulu Police Department, et al. , and Kornya v.
 HSI, Inc. , both successfully mediated; an appointment by the U. S. District Court of Saipan to arbitrate issues in Hollman v.
 Imeong, between heirs to the billion dollar estate of the founder of DHL Larry Hillblom), and private confidential cases, with references submitted on request.
 She is also a member of the Mediator Panel for Federal Court in Hawaii.

-She is currently a member of the Board of the Legal Aid Society of Hawaii, a Bencher Emeritus of the American Inns of Court (Aloha Inn), and a principal drafter of employment instructions on the Supreme Court’s Civil Jury Instructions Committee.
+She is currently a member of the Mediation Center of the Pacific, a Bencher Emeritus of the American Inns of Court (Aloha Inn), and a principal drafter of employment instructions on the Supreme Court’s Civil Jury Instructions Committee.
 She was formerly Chair of the Hawaii Judicial Selection Commission, an elected Board member (2000-2001) of the Hawaii State Bar Association, President (1997-98) and Board member (1996-00) of the Hawaii Women Lawyers, Board member of the YWCA of Oahu (2002-04), and Lawyer Representative to the 9th Circuit Judicial Conference (2001-05) and its Executive Committee (2002-05).